 - i.
-Critical judgments: - assessment of the going concern assumption as detailed in Note 1 to the consolidated financial statements; - management's determination of the functional currency of GPM Metals Inc. and its subsidiaries as Canadian dollars: - management assumption of no material restoration, rehabilitation, and environmental obligations, based on the fact and circumstances that existed during the year; - management's position that there are no deferred income tax assets recognized within these consolidated financial statements; - ii.
-Use of estimation uncertainty: - the inputs used in accounting for share-based payment transactions and in the valuation of warrants issued in unit financing; - the incremental borrowing rate used to obtain an asset of similar value to the right-of-use asset. - (u) Future changes in accounting policy not yet effective as of December 31, 2022
+Critical judgments: - assessment of the going concern assumption as detailed in Note 1 to the consolidated financial statements; - management's determination of the functional currency of GPM Metals Inc. and its subsidiaries as Canadian dollars; - management assumption of no material restoration, rehabilitation, and environmental obligations, based on the fact and circumstances that existed during the year; - management's position that there are no deferred income tax asset recognized within these consolidated financial statements; - ii.
+Use of estimation uncertainty: - the inputs used in accounting for share-based payment transactions and in the valuation of warrants issued in unit financing; - the incremental borrowing rate used to obtain an asset of similar value to the right-of-use asset. - (u) New Accounting Standards and Amendments i.
+Disclosure of accounting policies - amendments to IAS 1 and IFRS Practice Statement 2